 How To Get From Rome To Sardinia

-Rome to Sardinia Flights
+Flights from Rome to Sardinia

-Fiumicino airport has a “special” deal with the Sardinian airports, called Continuità Territoriale (territorial continuity).
-It’s basically a law to grant Sardinian residents a certain number of direct flights every week at a flat rate, with other benefits too such as the possibility of changing their flight at no additional fee as many times as they want (obviously prior to departure).
+It’s basically a law to grant Sardinian residents a certain number of direct flights every day at a flat rate, with other benefits too such as the possibility of changing their flight at no additional fee as many times as they want (obviously prior to departure), and of always including checked luggage..

 Boutique hotels in Sardinia

-There are 2 daily flights from Fiumicino to Alghero – one in the morning, one in the afternoon, operated by Aeroitalia.
-The flight schedule is changes frequently, but you can check it online on their official website.
+There are three daily flights from Rome Fiumicino Airport to Alghero – one in the morning, one in the afternoon, and one in the evening operated by Aeroitalia.
+The flight schedule changes occasionally, but you can check it online on their official website or you can use the app Omio, which is also a good option to book your flights.

 Sardinia boutique hotels